Flock137/EOSxBlackArch/README.md

 ## ⚠️ Warning

-**This script modifies your system configuration and installs packages.** Please read through the entire script before running it to understand what changes will be made to your system.
+- **This script modifies your system configuration and installs packages.** Please read through the entire script before running it to understand what changes will be made to your system.
+- Update: This script is also, technically, curl to arbitrary addresses, though they are credible, it will be in your best interest to only do the installation inside a Virtual Machine

 ## What This Script Does